How to Convert a Camper Van into the Ultimate Mobile Home

 Here’s a handy checklist you can use to make sure you have everything you need for your #vanlife:

-• Kitchen utensils including pots, pans, silverware, and dishes
+- Kitchen utensils including pots, pans, silverware, and dishes

-• A quality first aid kit
+- A quality first aid kit

-• Replacement lightbulbs
+- Replacement lightbulbs

-• Bedding, blankets, and pillows
+- Bedding, blankets, and pillows

-• Pet supplies if you’re planning to bring Fido with you
+- Pet supplies if you’re planning to bring Fido with you

-• Window coverings like blinds or curtains for privacy
+- Window coverings like blinds or curtains for privacy

-• A gas can just in case you ever run out of gas while you’re on the road
+- A gas can just in case you ever run out of gas while you’re on the road

-• Smartphone and device chargers
+- Smartphone and device chargers

-• Snacks and nonperishable foods
+- Snacks and nonperishable foods

-• A few flashlights
+- A few flashlights

-• Basics like toilet paper, soap, a toothbrush, and other hygiene essentials
+- Basics like toilet paper, soap, a toothbrush, and other hygiene essentials

 Organize

-Once you have everything you need, it’s time to get organized.
-Store everything in a designated place and make sure that everything is secure, so it doesn’t rattle around or come loose when you’re driving.
-Consider adding a latch or lock to your cabinets so they don’t accidentally fly open.
-Underbed storage is great for clothes and shoes.
-If you have the room, add a vanity or medicine cabinet to the bathroom so you have a spot for small bathroom items.
+Once you have all you need, it’s time to get organized.
+Store all your gear in a set place and make sure that it is secure, so it doesn’t rattle around or come loose when you’re driving.
+Try adding a latch or lock to your cupboards so they don’t by mistake fly open.

 Van Life Day-To-Day Tips

-• Learn how to fix basic things yourself so you save money and time.
+- Learn how to fix basic things yourself so you save money and time.
 Keep a small toolbox with the basics on-hand.

-• Practice good hygiene and be sure to shower and brush your teeth daily.
+- Practice good hygiene and be sure to shower and brush your teeth daily.

-• Even though you’ll be traveling, it’s best to stick to a routine.
+- Even though you’ll be traveling, it’s best to stick to a routine.
 Get up at the same time each day, and set a schedule so your life feels normal, even when you’re on the road.

-• Figure out where you plan to stay overnight or park your van in advance.
+- Figure out where you plan to stay overnight or park your van in advance.
 Then, when night falls, you’ll already have a plan in place and a secure place to sleep.

-• If you’re working on the road, make sure you have Wi-Fi access wherever you go.
+- If you’re working on the road, make sure you have Wi-Fi access wherever you go.
 Look for shared office spaces where you can sit down at a desk and do work-related tasks whenever possible.

-With the right type of van and some creativity, you can easily turn a camper van into a comfortable mobile home.
-Remember to draw your layout ahead of time and build out your van so you have the furniture and the space you’ll need to stay comfortable.
-Downsize the things you no longer need and gather the most important essentials before you hit the road.
-With a bit of planning, you’ll be able to live your dreams and explore the country in style.
+With the right type of van and some ideas, you can easily turn a camper van into a cozy mobile home.
+Keep in mind to draw your layout ahead of time and build out your van so you have the gear and the space you’ll need to stay cozy.

 Comments